The Absolute Best Foods For Getting That Youthful Glow

 Inflammation: Your body is on a roller coaster of high and low blood sugar spikes and labile insulin levels, which can lead to skin sag, inflammation, and chronic disease.
 Chronic inflammation is at the root of chronic disease systemwide and your skin is no exception.
 Inflammation can worsen rosacea, psoriasis, and eczema and can also weaken the collagen and elastin in your skin over time, leading to skin laxity, poor wound healing, and uneven tone and texture.

-Glycation: When sugar combines with protein or fat in the bloodstream, the result is the formation of harmful compounds called advanced glycation end products (also knowns as AGEs).
+Glycation: When sugar combines with protein or fat in the bloodstream, the result is the formation of harmful compounds called advanced glycation end products1 (also knowns as AGEs).
 AGEs can be formed spontaneously in the body or they can be formed in foods like fried foods and highly processed products like red meat, margarine, nuts, and butter.
-Cooking methods using high temperatures—like frying, grilling, and toasting—can also contribute to AGEs formation.
+Cooking methods using high temperatures—like frying2, grilling, and toasting—can also contribute to AGEs formation.

 In your skin, AGEs are formed with collagen and elastin causing these fibers, which are integral to a supple and youthful appearance, to become stiff, inflexible, and prone to breakage.
 Translation: Your skin becomes less elastic, wrinkled, saggy, and more vulnerable to sun damage.